 Patchouli CO2 Select Extract

 The CO2 process yields a very unique Patchouli oil that is fresh and lively.
 The aroma is not as earthy as distilled Patchouli and is more like the fresh plant material.
-Patchouli CO2 also has an aroma similar to Patchouli Absolute and can be used as a substitute for Patchouli Absolute.
-Patchouli CO2 is somewhat rare, and is sometime cloudy.
-We filter our Patchouli CO2 which removes the cloudiness and sediment and results in a higher quality final extract.
+Patchouli CO2 also has an aroma similar to Patchouli Absolute and can be used as a substitute for it.
+Patchouli CO2, a somewhat rare oil, is sometimes cloudy; the CO2 extraction process can release some of the denser aromatic components and waxes from the plant material.
+In this case, we filter our Patchouli CO2 to remove these sediments in order to provide a higher quality final extract.

 Customer Reviews for Patchouli CO2